DofE Expedition Process 2026

 • Remember that all DofE expedition assessors need to be registered with Scouts NI before they can assess a Scout DofE expedition.
 If you are thinking of using an assessor not on our Scout list then start the registration process for them now.

-See the information on the Steps to Becoming a DofE Accredited Assessor at this weblink:
+See the information on the Steps to Becoming a DofE Accredited Assessor and Form for completion here:

 • A new Yellow Card – ‘Safeguarding Code of Conduct for Adults’ was issued in January 2024